 The selection of a subject impacts the approval workflow for the proposal.
 While anyone can propose a course in any subject listing, all proposals must be approved by the department that owns the subject listing and the school or college that owns that department.
-The same is true with any crosslist partners that are selected.
-Additional approvals may be needed depending on responses to other questions in the proposal form.
+The same is true with any cross-list partners that are selected.

 Must be between 1 and 999.

-The course proposal system is programmed to display an error message if a selected course number is not available because it is currently in use or is discontinued but has had enrollment in the past 8 years.
+The course proposal system is programmed to display an error message if a selected course number is not available because it is currently in use or has been deactivated and had enrollment in the past 8 years (inclusive of transfer or study abroad).
 An error message will also appear of the course number does not align with the response to the graduate attribute question.